Innovations We Support

 HER VOICE: Augmenting vulnerable Kenyan girls and women with disability access to safe abortion services through a disability friendly mobile outreach model and home based support services

-Women Spaces Africa Kenya
+Women Spaces Africa

 Innovator Story: Innovating Safe Abortion Access for Women with Disabilities